DanielMabadeje/DanielMabadeje/README.md

 -->

-My name is Daniel Mabadeje, i am a full stack developer with Javscript, PHP, JQuery, HTML5, CSS3, Python, Laravel, Django, SQL, MongoDB stacks.
+😊 My name is Daniel Mabadeje, I am a software developer with Javascript/JQuery/Vue, PHP/Laravel stacks.
-I'm very excited to work with products and ideas that help make the world a better place.
-Ask me anything concerning web applications,Databases, Server side languages and the above listed stacks.
+🔭 I'm very excited to work with products and ideas that help make the world a better place.
+🌱 I'm currently learning deeper concepts in laravel and also trying my hands on c# 💬 Ask me anything concerning Web applications,Databases, Server side languages and the above listed stacks.
 You can reach me via         mail:mabadejedaniel1@gmail.com

-Fun fact I am working on a PHP framework
+⚡ Fun fact I have fallen in love in speaking